 Although many people build their tiny houses outdoors, it’s ideal to have a covered workspace.
 This will prevent the elements- particularly rain and snow- from catastrophically damaging the house before it’s weathertight.
 It will also allow you to work on your house during foul weather, and keep your tools and materials safe.
 An indoor workspace will need to have a garage door high enough to accommodate the roof of the house, usually 13 ½’ ft high (garage doors are typically 7 ½’ high).

 Calculate the real cost of building versus buying.

 If the tiny home you’re building will be your full-time residence, be sure to factor in the amount of money you’ll spend, at the same time, for rent or mortgage on both your current home and the location you’ll build your house.
 Be sure to include the amount you’ve already sunk for the cost of materials in your budget.
 As mentioned above, plan to spend two to three times the amount of time you think it’ll take to finish– and budget for this time, paying for both your current dwelling and your workspace.

 You have options!

 Building your own house is something most Americans haven’t done since the early 19th century: it’s an accomplishment.
 Going to sleep in a structure you’ve built with love and sweat is a feeling unlike any other.
 If after reading this article, you’re undeterred by the challenges of building your own tiny house, good news– we can help!
-B&B Micro Manufacturing offers tiny house plans, custom or ready-made, trailers specifically made for tiny houses, and wood or steel tiny house kits and shells.
+B&B Micro Manufacturing offers trailers specifically made for tiny houses, and wood or steel tiny house kits and shells.
 Or, if you’re thinking it may be a better investment of your time and money to buy a move-in ready house, scroll down to “Turnkey Tiny Houses”.

 Tiny House Trailers: